taowen/tsdb-book/elasticsearch.md

 The filter is push down to be executed by Elasticsearch, the aggregation part is done by spark.

 For using Elasticsearch itself as a map reduce engine, the feature is called "Scripted Metric Aggregation": https://www.elastic.co/guide/en/elasticsearch/reference/1.6/search-aggregations-metrics-scripted-metric-aggregation.html

+Compared to nosql database like Mongodb, who claims to support map/reduce using javascript.
+I think plugin java code into Elasticsearch/lucene is a much better interop story than integrate a c++ database engine with a javascript engine.

 # Future: Off-heap